Alonso-del-Arte/floating-point-library/Basics.md

 The fact that bytes are made up of eight bits would seem to be the only reason why formats smaller than quarter precision haven't had much general use until fairly recently.

-The 4-bit format (FINISH WRITING)
+I will write more about those formats later on in this document.

 Note that the sign bit applies to the mantissa, not the exponent.
 Then it would seem that the exponent bits can't represent negative numbers.
 The lowest number